HTML 4.01, XHTML 1.x

 The objective of this technique is to provide a brief overview of how data has been organized into a table

-element makes this information available to people who use screen readers; the information is not displayed visually.
+or a brief explanation of how to navigate the table.
+The summary attribute of the table element makes this information available to people who use screen readers; the information is not displayed visually.

-is useful when the table has a complex structure (for example,
+The summary is useful when the table has a complex structure (for example,

 when there are several sets of row or column headers, or when there are multiple groups

-may also be helpful for simple data tables
+of columns or rows).
+The summary may also be helpful for simple data tables

 that contain many columns or rows of data.

-attribute may be used whether or not the table includes a
+The summary attribute may be used whether or not the table includes a

-element.
-If both are used, the summary
+caption element.
+If both are used, the summary should not

-duplicate the caption
+duplicate the caption.

 Although WCAG 2 does not prohibit the use of layout tables, CSS-based layouts are